kevin-crook-ucb/ucb_w205_crook_supplement/2019_Summer/synch_session_commands/project_2.md

 ### Project 2 notes for unrolling the nested json

-#### (optional - for students who are looking at how to unroll the more complex areas of the json assignments file)

-The assignment 8 json file has a moderately complicated structure.
+The assignment json file has a moderately complicated structure.
 It includes nested json and in several cases the nesting is multi-valued (lists).
 To access these will require writing custom lamdba transform code in spark.

 Let's start by reviewing how spark handles csv and json files:

 #### csv files

-When using csv files, the structure is always flat with no nested structure, so it has a natrual table structure, and it's very easy to load into a spark data frame and impose a schema on read (registering as a temp table) and using spark SQL to query the spark data frame.
+When using csv files, the structure is always flat with no nested structure, so it has a natural table structure, and it's very easy to load into a spark data frame and impose a schema on read (registering as a temp table) and using spark SQL to query the spark data frame.

 #### json files